-The University of Birmingham has a population of 24 Kenyan students following a range of undergraduate and postgraduate courses.
-The Law School receives a number of applications from Kenya each year and we hope to build upon our current student body in the future.
+The University of Birmingham has a number of Kenyan students following a range of undergraduate and postgraduate courses.
+The Law School receives a number of applications from Kenya each year and we have had a number of Kenyan's studying on our programmes.

 The UK is the home of Common Law and traditional universities such as Birmingham carry a powerful international reputation leading to enhanced job prospects.

 It is extremely beneficial to be trained at a UK university when looking for jobs as employers do rate the qualifications.
-(Ogoke Wilson Emeka, LLM, 2009-10)
+(Ogoke Wilson Emeka, LLM)

 Many nationality groups form student societies during their time at the University of Birmingham.
 This is an excellent way to keep in contact with home and also provides an opportunity to highlight your culture and customs in the UK.